 From the figure, it is clearly visible that out of all respondents, majority have the least experience in entrepreneurship between 0-2 years with a percentage of 24.6.
-This highlights that our sample population has majority of potential entrants who have least or no experience of entrepreneurship but are interested to avail the opportunity in Libya which is an encouraging stat.
-Rest of the result are however mixed.
+This highlights that the sample population has majority of potential entrants who have least or no experience of entrepreneurship but are interested to avail the opportunity in Libya which is an encouraging stat.
+Rest of the results are however mixed.
 Where the respondents belong from all categories of experience that ranges from 3 to 20 years and above and divided into separate ranges.
 There are highly experienced class of people whose business experience is surpassing two decades with a proportion of 17.8%, which is impressive and if proper environment is provided to them, may generate more employment opportunities for the masses thus may help in reducing the unemployment levels that was visible from financial burden one has to carry for a family.
+Such category of people not only help in encouraging new entrants but also can endure toughness of business hurdles in situations like conflicts.
+The other advantage of such category is based on experience that more business experience leads to more diversification, which in turn may create more chances of success by reducing the risk factors involved in the portfolio.